 Xcacel Beach is roughly 30 miles south of Playa del Carmen.
-If you’re arriving by car, this is approximately a 35 to 40-minute drive down Highway 307 depending on traffic.
+If you’re arriving by car, this is approximately a 35 to 40-minute drive down Highway 307, depending on traffic.
 From Tulum, it’s only 20 minutes by a car heading north on Highway 307.
-The beach is situated a few miles from the town of Akumal, which is right in between Chemuyil and Xel-Ha Park.
+The beach is a few miles from the town of Akumal, which is right between Chemuyil and Xel-Ha Park.

 How to get to Playa Xcacel

 By Taxi: Another option is to take a taxi.
-A roundtrip taxi ride will cost you roughly $75-100, so it’s not the most affordable option.
-Taxis are not the easiest to negotiate or deal with, we hardly ever use them because of the cost and hassle.
+A roundtrip taxi ride will cost roughly $75-100, so it’s not the most affordable option.
+Taxis are not the easiest to negotiate or deal with.
+We hardly ever use them because of the cost and hassle.

 By Colectivo: If you want to use public transportation to get to Xcacel Beach, you can hitch a ride on the colectivo bus.
-From Tulum, you’ll want to catch the bus going towards Playa del Carmen.
+You’ll want to catch the bus going towards Playa del Carmen from Tulum.
 If you’re staying in Playa del Carmen, then you’ll want to get on the bus headed towards Tulum.
 It’s relatively easy to take the colectivo to Xcacel Beach, as both buses will stop right at the entrance.